CCH-88/lagalt-backend/README.md

 5. In the side tab called Clients: create a new client called "client" with the root url of http://localhost:5173 which is our local frontends port.

-6. In the newly created client, Go the the roles tab and add a new role called "client-user"
+6. In the newly created client, Go the roles tab and add a new role called "client-user"

 7. Then in the side tab called Roles: Default roles tab => select the newly create client int the client roles selector Add the client-user to the client's default roles.